iconincar/isotope-docs/scripting/server.md

 | repeat (number or nil) | When not nil and not zero, the timer will, after the initial timeout, continue firing at this interval, specified in whole and fractional seconds. |
 | Returns | The new [timer object](./timer) |

 Creates and starts a new timer.
 If the timer is not a repeating timer, it will be automatically destroyed when it is first fired.
 Otherwise, it will continue firing after the initial timeout using the specified repeat delay.
 Timers are useful for performing delayed or periodic actions.
-Timers operate on a 1-millisecond resolution, and are not necessarily guaranteed to fire exactly when desired depending on system load.

-When using timers to perform animations, it is advisable to use them in combination with `server:time_monotonic()` so that timer drift can be mitigated.

 ::: tip Example: Make a timer that fires after 5 seconds and then destroys itself
 ```lua